How many words should I learn?

 - As soon as you have enough words (about week 3), I will start making online tests

 - You will take one online test after every class

 - There will be an end of term test.
 See your syllabus for how many points this is worth.

-- Bonus points are available for extra words
+- Bonus points are NOT available for extra words

 Remember - one word = many words.